Verified SMS lets you know when Google can confirm the identity of a business that sends you messages.

 Verified SMS performs authenticity code matching without sending your message content to Google.

 Verified SMS compares authenticity codes to verify business senders

 When businesses register with Verified SMS, Google works with them to confirm their real identities.
 When a registered business wants to send you a message, it creates an unreadable authenticity code (also known as a message hash) for the message, sends the code to Google, and sends the message to you over SMS.
 An authenticity code is a cryptographic technique that can be used to prove the authenticity of a message without revealing the message.
-To create an authenticity code, the business uses a public key for your device, a private key that they generate, and the message content they plan to send you to generate an unreadable code that is unique to you, the business, and that specific message content.
+To create an authenticity code, the business uses a public key for your device, a private key that they generate, and the message content they plan to send you to generate an unreadable code that is unique to you, the business and that specific message content.

 Once the Messages app receives your message, it checks the sender against a list of registered businesses.
-If the business is registered with Verified SMS, the Messages app retrieves the public key for the business, uses the public key and your private key to generate an authenticity code of the message, and sends the code to Google.
+If the business is registered with Verified SMS, the Messages app retrieves the public key for the business, uses the public key and your private key to generate an authenticity code of the message and sends the code to Google.
 Google compares the code sent by Messages to the code sent by the registered business.
-If they match, this means the message content was sent by the real business.
+If they match, this means that the message content was sent by the real business.
 Google does not track or store which business is sending you messages.

-Even if someone were able to read the authenticity code, they wouldn’t be able to decode it, as they would need either your or the business’ private key.
+Even if someone were able to read the authenticity code, they wouldn’t be able to decode it, as they would need either your or the business’s private key.
 This allows Google to confirm that the message content you receive was truly sent by a business without having access to the message content.

 Google attempts to verify each message sent by participating businesses

 As part of this feature, Google attempts to verify all messages that appear to be sent by a business that is registered with Verified SMS.
 If Google can't verify the message, the Messages app displays 'Sender could not be verified'.
 A sender might not be verified because: